-- All Python code should follow PEP 8. - Our C++ code does not have a well-defined coding style. - Code and documentation should generally fit within 80 columns, for maximum readability with all existing tools, such as code review user interfaces.
+- All Python code should follow PEP 8. - All C++ code is formatted using clang-format-13 from the clang-format-13 package available in the conda-forge conda channel. - Code and documentation should generally fit within 80 columns, for maximum readability with all existing tools, such as code review user interfaces.